 If you sign up to a commercial service as a private individual, there may be little or no guarantee of long-term access.
-For example, Figshare’s terms and conditions warn that the company “may terminate your access to all or any part of the Service at any time, with or without cause, with or without notice, effective immediately, which may result in the forfeiture and destruction of all information associated with your account, including User Submissions” and “Company reserves the right to … discontinue the Service (including the availability of any feature, database, or content) at any time by posting a notice on the Site, on or through the Service, or by sending an email to the email address associated with your account.”
-[Figshare http://figshare.com/terms]
+For example, Figshare’s terms and conditions warn that the company “may terminate your access to all or any part of the Service at any time, with or without cause, with or without notice, effective immediately, which may result in the forfeiture and destruction of all information associated with your account, including User Submissions” and that they reserve the right to “discontinue any part of the Service at any time without notice.”
+You will generally have more protection if there is a formal relationship between the University and the service provider.

 Interested parties need to be able to find your dataset, and it’s to your advantage that they’re easily able to cite it if they make use of it.
 To this end, the dataset should have a persistent, meaningful and discoverable record.
 The metadata describing the dataset should be compliant with common standards.
 This is likely to include the DataCite minimum metadata set for data citation.
 ORA-Data enables data creators to assign rich metadata to their dataset that allows them to comply with funder and publisher requirements as well as to receive credit and acknowledgement for their data.

 3. Digital Object Identifiers (DOIs)